 6.1 Application of these tender conditions

-6.1.1 In participating in this marketing process and/or by submitting a tender response it will be implied that bidders accept and will be bound by all the provisions of this ITT and its Annexes.
+6.1.1 In participating in this markgtheting process and/or by submitting a tender response it will be implied that bidders accept and will be bound by all the provisions of this ITT and its Annexes.
 Accordingly, tender responses should be submitted on the basis of and strictly in accordance with the requirements of this ITT.

 6.1.2 It is the bidder’s responsibility to ensure that any staff, consortium members, sub-contractors, and advisers abide by these tender conditions and the requirements of this ITT.